 Ranked: The cheapest cars to insure in Washington, D.C.

-The table below highlights the most affordable vehicles to insure in Washington, D.C., including their average six-month full coverage premiums.
+Below, you’ll find a breakdown of the cheapest cars to insure in Washington, D.C., and their average six-month full coverage insurance premiums.

 Car make-modelAverage six-month premium